-open SUSE . openSUSE Leap 15,1
+@open SUSE openSUSE Leap 15.5

-Boot from Hard Disk Installation
+Boot from Hard Disk Installation Upgrade

-Upgrade More ►
+More 🕨

-Boot Optio ns
+Boo Options

-Video Mode F4 Source F5 Kernel F6 D Default HTTP Default N river Io
+F1 Help F2 Language English (US) [:] 3 Video Mode F4 Source F5 Kernel F6 Driver F8 简体中文 Default Default Default No

 On BIOS machines, use F2 to change the language for the installer.
 A corresponding keyboard layout is chosen automatically.
-See Section 2.2.1, "The Boot Screen on Machines Equipped with Traditional BIOS" or Section 2.2.2, "The Boot Screen on Machines Equipped with UEFI" for more information about changing boot parameters.
+See Section 2.2.1, "The boot screen on machines with traditional BIOS" or Section 2.2.2, "The boot screen on machines equipped with UEFI" for more information about changing boot parameters.
 On UEFI machines adjust the language and keyboard settings in the next step.